BuckWildGames/GodotManagerGDS/README.md

 # Plan:

--Add project project templates and more.
+-Add project templates and more.

 -Add ability to choose engine mirror.